+ Does it hurt?

 + Do you offer earlobe piercings for young children?

 We do!
 For those under age 14, an ID for the minor is not required, but a birth certificate and parent/guardian with valid ID are.
-For earlobe piercings on children younger than 10, a consultation with a piercer is required first, and then you may schedule the appointment as soon as 24 hours later.
+For earlobe piercings on children ages 6-9, a consultation with a piercer is required first, and then you may schedule the appointment as soon as 24 hours later.
 Please be honest with your child that they may have to wait to get pierced.
 The consultation allows your child and the piercer to be acclimated with each other, and to allow either of you to ask any questions you may have.
 In some instances, a piercer may decline to pierce a child, or may extend the waiting period beyond 24 hours, and they will discuss this reasoning with you.
 For those aged 10 and over, the piercing can be done at the same time as the consult, but the piercer may decide to wait to do the piercing.
 This approach is based on years of working with young children and our policies are in place with the best interest of the child, parent, and piercer in mind.

 +Do you offer ear piercing on infants?